Updated: March 2, 2023

 Still…. it bothered me that it was there.
 I knew the paper was peeling behind the bed, even if nobody else knew.

 Update: Here is the refresh of his room with two tone paint all finished!

 The damage to the wallpaper was on two pieces, so I did consider replacing just those pieces.
 However, this wallpaper came as a mural and I didn’t know if that was even possible.
-And I loved the cactus wall, but sometimes I felt this room was jarring.
-That feeling combined with the peeling wallpaper piece behind his bed and I was okay with making a change.
-We were going to attempt taking off removable wallpaper!
+And although I liked the cactus wall, but sometimes, this room was jarring when compared to the rest of our home.

 It wasn’t cohesive and that bothered me.

 It was time to remove the peel and stick wallpaper!

 How To Remove Peel And Stick Wallpaper